Reverse Chronological Resume Format: Guide & Best Practices

 Here, you list each position you had.
 Include the company name, job title, start-end dates, and a brief job description.
 Start with the most recent job and work backward.
 Keep each job description to 5-7 bullets, and focus on the most relevant achievements and duties.
 If possible, illustrate your achievements with metrics to show the difference you've made.

 If you have significant career gaps, fill them with part-time jobs, freelance projects, and other activities.
 If you've moved through the ranks with the same employer, group them under the company name to illustrate this progression.
-A reverse chronological order resume is preferred for those candidates who have solid experience with no gaps.
+A reverse order resume is preferred for those candidates who have solid experience with no gaps.

 Step 4: Add Education Section